temp3rr0r/Elderly-Assistant-OpenCV/README.md

 # README #
 Elderly Assistant 101
-A wearable, voice-interacting Internet of Things device, that monitors seniors and helps with household activities.
+A wearable, voice-interacting Internet of Things device, that monitors seniors and helps with household activities (https://devpost.com/software/elderly-assistant-101).

 ### What is this repository for? ###
 A lightweight Computer vision service that can detect and count coffee mugs.